SEO 101: Class is in Session

 Having quality (and relevant) links that direct to your website is a vital component of SEO.
-Trusted sites linking to you shows that your site is valid and has authority.
-Google takes note of this, and the more quality links you have, the better for your rankings.
+Trusted sites linking to you show that your site is valid and has authority.
+Google takes note of this authority and popularity; the more quality links you have, the better for your site’s rankings.

 But again, it’s still no popularity contest—More links doesn’t mean better rankings if these links are spammy/irrelevant to your site.
 You have to focus on getting high-quality links to improve search result rankings.

 Here are a few ideas for generating quality links:

 • Social media: Share great content on your social media channels and others will be encouraged to share it and link to you.

 • Forums: If you post in an online forum relevant to your website, you can include a link to your site in your signature.

 • Directories: There are a lot of business directories out there, be sure to submit your website to the directories that make sense for your content/business.